fingerprintjs/BotD/docs/api.md

 ```

 Performs bot detection.
 Internally it will make a network request to our server-side bot detection API
-and return the `requestId` which you can use later to retrieve bot detection results (or `allData` if you configured it this way).
+and return the `requestId` which you can use later to retrieve bot detection results.

 > ### NOTE
 >